Erich Schmiedicke

-Erich Schmiedicke (13 May 1887 – date of death unknown) was a German Nazi Party official and politician.
+Erich Schmiedicke (13 May 1887 – 9 February 1970) was a German Nazi Party official and politician.

 Early life

 Schmiedicke was born the son of a fire chief in Neustettin (today, Szczecinek).
 After attending volksschule and gymnasium, Schmiedicke trained on German and English sailing ships for a career as a ship’s officer in the merchant marine.
 From 1910 to 1912 he served as an officer in the Australian merchant navy and also attended the Nautical Academy in Sydney.
 After his return to Germany, Schmiedicke joined the Imperial German Navy as a one-year volunteer from 1912 to 1913.
 He attended helmsman’s school in Hamburg, passed the German helmsman's examination in March 1914 and joined the German merchant navy until the outbreak of the First World War.

 From August 2, 1914 until the end of the war in 1918, Schmiedicke again served in the Imperial Navy as a Leutnant zur See and Oberleutnant zur See.
 From 1914 to March 1917 he was posted to the Mediterranean Division aboard the battlecruiser SMS Goeben and the light cruiser SMS Breslau.
 From April 1917 to August 1918 he served in a staff position in the high command of the German naval forces in Turkey.
 In the last months of the war, he was the Naval Liaison Officer to the Bulgarian fleet in Varna.
 In 1919 and 1920, Schmiedicke was a member of the Freikorps.
 Returning to civilian life, he was employed as a freelance salesman in Berlin from 1919 to 1930.